 - Comfort vests: Vests like the ThunderShirt work by applying consistent gentle pressure, much like swaddling an infant, to your pet’s torso to help calm their anxieties, fears, or over-excitement.
 Research has shown that this type of pressure can cause the pet to release a calming hormone such as oxytocin or endorphins.
 Some pets (particularly cats) may need time to become accustomed to wearing a comfort vest so be sure to allow your pet to adapt to this at their own pace and encourage them to move normally.

 - Background noise: Some dogs seem to like having background noise to help drown out sounds that could be stressful or startling, like neighbor’s voices, garbage trucks, or construction work.
 Choose something soothing that will not have that type of noise, such as a nature or children’s channel on TV or turn the TV or radio to a station playing classical, light jazz, pop, or other pleasant music.
+YouTube has several hours long playlists designed specially for pets or you could try a designated “pet radio” from Pet Tunes.
 Studies have shown classical music and even reggae can be calming for dogs.

 What to do when you go back to work/school?